cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 ### Finally, check your implementations

-Besides the controls presented in this article, there are many more.
+Besides the criteria presented in this article, there are many more.

 Although so many requirements can quickly become overwhelming, Cyscale can help you easily keep track of what you’ve correctly implemented and what requires your attention on our [SOC 2](https://cyscale.com/blog/soc-2-vs-ISO-27001-SaaS/) compliance page.

-Many technical controls in Cyscale can be mapped to SOC 2 controls to provide visibility in your cloud environment and prove compliance.
+Many technical controls in Cyscale can be mapped to SOC 2 criteria to provide visibility in your cloud environment and prove compliance.

 A few examples of controls that apply to the presented requirements (and more) are: